JacklinGroup/jacklingroup.github.io/content/authors/Jinyu Zhou/_index.md

   - Graduate Students
 ---

 Zhou jinyu is a graduate student majoring in computer science at Xiangtan University, Xiangtan, China, supervised by Xuan Lin.
 Her research interests include Graph Neural Networks and drug discovery, with a particular focus on protein-ligand interactions.
-She has submitted the paper *）：DualBind: Dual-Module Protein-ligand Binding Affinity Prediction with Adaptive GNN and Structure-Aware Transformer*
+She has submitted the paper *DualBind: Dual-Module Protein-ligand Binding Affinity Prediction with Adaptive GNN and Structure-Aware Transformer*.